Athene (gamer): Charity work

-As part of the Sharecraft 2012 Save the Children Challenge, Boumaaza partnered with Razer and DC Entertainment to raise more than US$1 million for charity organization Save the Children.
+As part of the Sharecraft 2012 Save the Children Challenge, Boumaaza partnered with Razer and DC Entertainment to raise more than US$50,000 for charity organization Save the Children.
 In 2013, Boumaaza created the charitable project "Gaming for Good" to raise money for Save the Children.
 The project partnered with video game publishers and developers to offer games in exchange for donations to the charity.
-Through streams on his Twitch account, Boumaaza raised more than US$10 million.
-By March 2015 the project had raised more than US$20 million in total, and Boumaaza was an official ambassador for Save the Children.
+Through streams on his Twitch account, Boumaaza raised more than US$100,000.
+By March 2015 the project had raised more than US$150,000 in total, and Boumaaza was an official ambassador for Save the Children.

 In September 2013, Gaming for Good coordinated a fundraising event called "The Siege".
 The Siege was a World of Warcraft event where two top guilds, Midwinter and Method raced to complete a raid.
 The campaign raised over U$2 million over the weekend, quadrupling the initial goal of $500,000.
 Boumaaza travelled to Liberia to film a documentary on the Ebola crisis.
 In 2015, Boumaaza assembled a team of livestreamers called The Avengers - a reference to the Marvel superhero team The Avengers - who, over the course of 10 days, raised more than 320,000 euros.

 The Singularity Group

 Boumaaza is currently the face of an organization called The Singularity Group.
-In 2019, video game journalist Chris Bratt published the result of a year-long investigation into Boumaaza and the organization, alleging that Boumaaza is responsible for emotional abuse, misogyny and manipulation of members of the organisation, quoting interviews with ex-members, and showing clips of Boumaaza himself making various statements.
+In 2019, video game journalist Chris Bratt of People Make Games published the result of a year-long investigation into Boumaaza and the organization, alleging that Boumaaza is responsible for emotional abuse, misogyny and manipulation of members of the organisation, quoting interviews with ex-members, and showing clips of Boumaaza himself making various statements.
 Boumaaza denied certain allegations, and called the report a "hit piece".